IDEAS OF HOW TO GET INVOLVED

 - Decorate your house, attraction, shop window in yellow and red

-- Create the ‘biggest’, ‘smallest’, ‘heaviest’, Northumberland something
+- Create the ‘biggest’, ‘smallest’, ‘heaviest’, Northumberland something and share pics

 - Stage a Northumbrian world record